 How deep does your view inside your portfolio need to go?
 Think about it this way.
 Say you're taking your daughter to her soccer game.
 The clock is ticking and you're driving to a field that you've never been to before.
 Even with the best map available, having the address for the field is not much good if you don't have a clear idea where you are now.
 Every navigational app worth its salt tells you three things: where you are now, the destination and the best route between the two.

 At Russell Investments, we believe that detailed, real-time knowledge of what you own is a condition for taking action.
 When we manage a multi-asset portfolio, we see ALL holdings on a daily basis.
 This street-level view is a necessary foundation for any active investment process.
+For example, when Russia attacked Ukraine in February 2022 and governments around the world responded by imposing sanctions on the aggressor, we needed to know whether our clients held Russian securities.
+Thanks to the real-time visibility we have in our client portfolios, we knew the answer straightaway, down to the security-level details.
 But this clarity is not easily achieved.
 Every year, we invest heavily in data systems and analysis that informs our portfolio managers on where their portfolios are positioned, down to the single-security level.
-We’ve also found that most of the industry’s off-the-shelf analytics tools are designed more for individual security selection or for single asset class views rather than for a total portfolio view that would incorporate multi-dimensional asset and risk exposures, in addition to impact by strategy and sub-advisor.
-So we’ve also developed our own proprietary tools that allow us to view the portfolio as constructed with the independent building blocks we use.
+We've also found that most of the industry's off-the-shelf analytics tools are designed more for individual security selection or for single asset class views rather than for a total portfolio view that would incorporate multi-dimensional asset and risk exposures, in addition to impact by strategy and sub-advisor.
+So we've also developed our own proprietary tools that allow us to view the portfolio as constructed with the independent building blocks we use.
 This information enables us to proactively readjust as we see fit.
 Without this information, we would be flying blind.

 A total-portfolio view